-What is the Norwegian Krone (NOK)? – Definition for beginners
+What is the Norwegian krone (NOK)? – Definition for beginners

-The Norwegian Krone (NOK) is the official currency of Norway and is regulated and administered by Norges Bank, Norway’s central bank.
+The Norwegian krone (NOK) is the official currency of Norway and is regulated and administered by Norges Bank, Norway’s central bank.
 The bank has issued a total of eight series, including in October 2018, the currency bills with units of SEK 50 and SEK 500.
 Consumers can continue to use the previous SEK 50 and 500 sets through October 18, 2019.

-Norwegian kroner, in plural terms, is divided into 100 øre.
-The word krone is translated from the English word crown.
-Coins are available in denominations of 1, 5, 10, and 20 krone, and banknotes are available in denominations of 50, 100, 200, 500, and 1000 krone.
-The currency code for NOK is “ISK” and the currency symbol is “Kr”.
+Coins are available in denominations of 1, 5, 10, and 20 Krones, and banknotes are available in denominations of 50, 100, 200, 500, and 1000 krone.
+The currency code for NOK is “ISK,” and the currency symbol is “KR.”

-The basics of Norwegian currency
+The basics of the Norwegian currency

 Norwegians pay in cash using coins and banknotes.
 Coins are available in different denominations, such as 1, 5, 10, and 20.
-Banknotes of 50, 100, 200, 500 and 1000 are in circulation.
+Banknotes of 50, 100, 200, 500, and 1000 are in circulation.
 The banknotes contain pictures of prominent Norwegians who have influenced the country’s history.

 Prominent Norwegians include researchers and artists, and the notes inform their contributions to the country’s culture.
-In the foreign exchange market, Norwegian krone uses the NOK code.
+In the foreign exchange market, the Norwegian krone uses the NOK code.
 The Norwegian krone is Norway’s most important currency, used by citizens to pay for goods and services.

 Users can use crowns and paper coins.
-Coins are available in denominations of 1, 5, 10 and 20 and banknotes are available in denominations of 50, 100, 200, 500 and 1000.
+Coins are available in denominations of 1, 5, 10, and 20, and banknotes are available in denominations of 50, 100, 200, 500, and 1000.

 Interest rates and oil prices in Norway are affected by changes in interest rates and oil prices.